Resetting a Project's Display Settings

 - Click the

-- You may now proceed with resetting your settings.
-Once you've done that, you can use the
+- You may now proceed with resetting your interface settings by following the instructions below.
+Once you've done that, you can restore your layout settings by selecting the layout you created from the

 With the project open, simply click on the File menu, hold down the